What Happens to a Car Loan After You Die?

 If you have a cosigner or co-borrower

-If you have a cosigner or joint account holder on your car loan, the loan now becomes theirs and theirs alone.
-It’s now their job to finish paying off the remainder of the loan, with no help from you.
+If you have a cosigner or joint account holder on your car loan, the loan and its monthly payments becomes theirs and theirs alone.
+It’s now their job to finish paying off the remainder of the loan amount, with no help from you.

-If your cosigner only cosigned to help you get the loan and hasn’t been making loan payments themselves, this might come as a bit of a shock to them.
-Unfortunately, if they’re not able to make the monthly payments, the car will likely be repossessed and their credit will be damaged.
+If your cosigner only cosigned to help you get the loan and hasn’t been making payments throughout the loan term themselves, this might come as a bit of a shock to them.
+Unfortunately, if they’re not able to make the loan payments, the car will likely be repossessed and their credit will be damaged.
 They can also opt to sell the car if they can’t afford the payments, which is a better solution because they get cash and won’t have their credit damaged.

 If you have a spouse

-The case with surviving spouses gets a little tricky, and it all depends on which state you live in: specifically, whether it’s a community property state or not.
+The case with surviving spouses gets a little tricky when a car owner dies, and it all depends on which state you live in: specifically, whether it’s a community property state or not.
 Only nine states are community property states:

 Alaska is also a hybrid community property state.